search-icon

 [back to top]

-DEAR allows you to reorder low in stock items automatically, streamlining your supply chain workflow.
+Cin7 Core allows you to reorder low in stock items automatically, streamlining your supply chain workflow.
 See Low Stock Reorder for more information about setting up this feature.
 If you have low stock reorder points set up for your products, you can disable low stock reorder for a location by unchecking the Allow to Reorder Stock Level box on this tab.
 This feature can be enabled/disabled at any time.

 Specify production locations